A COVID-19 Vaccine May Be Only 50% Effective. Is That Good Enough?

 It's also still not known how long the immunity gained through any of the current COVID-19 vaccine candidates will last or to what extent the virus might mutate or change in a way that makes that vaccine less effective.

-"What we will only know once we have the vaccine [approved and rolled out] is how effective it is, how long lasting the protection is, and how much pressure it applies to the virus to change, to escape the pressures of the vaccine," Ison says.
+"What we will only know once we have the vaccine [approved and rolled out] is how effective it is, how long lasting the protection is and how much pressure it applies to the virus to change, to escape the pressures of the vaccine," Ison says.

 Despite all these remaining unknowns, it is safe to say that any such vaccine against the coronavirus could play a significant role in reducing the spread of the virus.